runawayhorse001/GenAI_Best_Practices/doc/source/preface.rst

 **You may download and distribute it.
 Please beaware, however, that the note contains typos as well as inaccurate or incorrect description.**

-In this book, I aim to demonstrate best practices for Generative AI through detailed demo code and practical examples.
-If you notice that your work has not been properly cited, please do not hesitate to reach out and let me know.
+In this book, we aim to demonstrate best practices for Generative AI through detailed demo code and practical examples.
+For each chapter, we provide detailed Colab notebooks |Colab| that you can open and run directly in Google Colab.

 About the authors
 -----------------